 Sometimes reaching even the starter $1,000 amount – let alone a fully-funded 3-to-6 months amount – can be challenging.
 But you need to understand the importance and make this a priority.
 Many people have enough things laying around the house that are never used, that can be sold on eBay, Craigslist, or Amazon Trade-in (my favorite first place to check), to easily reach the starter fund amount.
 Another good idea is to go old-school and have a yard sale.
 That’s a great way to get the entire family involved and quickly move a lot of things, with minimal effort, in a single day.
 You might even be able to go way beyond the initial $1,000 just from selling a few things that you really won’t even miss.

 Aside from selling personal items, you can also consider additional income methods like part-time jobs (aka “side hustles”).
 A few of the popular side income options that I’ve heard from people as a financial coach are:

 - Deliver pizzas.
 Sure, it may not be fancy but it is a great way to get extra income.
-Besides the normal pay you can also make quite a lot of money in tips.
-I know people who have easily added another $1,000 each month to their income by delivering pizzas a couple nights per week.
+Besides the normal pay, you can also make quite a lot of money in tips.
+I know people who have easily added another $1,000 each month to their income by delivering pizzas a couple of nights per week.

 - Part-time shifts.
 There are plenty of places that remain open well into the evening that can offer opportunities for part-time work.
 One option specifically that someone recently told me about was UPS.
 Yes, the big brown trucks.
 Apparently they hire people to come in for a few hours in the evenings to help sort boxes and load/organize trucks.
 It sounds like they probably pay pretty well also.